 Group Campground

 Groups can camp in our private group camping area for tent and hammock camping.
 There are 5 sites that accommodate up to 25 people per site.
 Each site has a fire ring, access to a community water spigot, and access to bathrooms (no bath house access).

 Park Event Rentals

 Located at the top of Alabama's highest point and surrounded by the Talladega National Forest, Cheaha State Park's convention facilities are the perfect place for your meeting or event.

+Vista Cliffside Restaurant

+A large banquet dining room with breathing-taking views of Talladega National Forest is available for your next private event.

 Cleburne Room

-A stunning view is a perfect backdrop for a reception, social, or business meeting.
+This stunning view is a perfect backdrop for a reception, social, or business meeting.
 Catering is easily arranged with the park's restaurant.

 Al Alexander Activities Building

 Chapel-style with pews, it is perfect for lectures.
-There is a sound system, a piano, and organ available for use.
+There is a piano and gas fireplace available for use.

 Picnic Pavilions

 Cheaha has four picnic pavilions.
 Located both on the mountain's top (2) and near Cheaha Lake (2).
 Pedestal grills and picnic tables provide a rustic gathering place for any event.
 The CCC stone pavilions feature 2 fireplaces in addition to the picnic table and pedestal grill.

 Bald Rock Group Lodge

 The Bald Rock Lodge includes 12 rooms, sleeping up to 32 overnight guests, a full-service catering kitchen, a large conference/banquet hall, and a small conference room with seating for 12.

 For rental information call (256) 488-5885